Hoisin pork stir fry, a super simple and quick noodle stir fry with pak choi, peppers, red onions, garlic and ginger in a sticky sauce.

 Do I have to use egg noodles?

-The first is timing, you have no time to measure stuff out once you start cooking so chope measure and get everything ready in advance.
+The first is timing; you have no time to measure stuff out once you start cooking, so choose to measure and get everything ready in advance.

 Can I use other vegetables?

-Yes, throw in whatever you like and add use your judgement when to add them.
+Yes, throw in whatever you like and use your judgment on when to add them.

-Vegetables like carrots need to be added early with the onions, and ingredients like courgette (zucchini) cook quickly so can get added at the end like the pak choi.
+Vegetables like carrots need to be added early with the onions, and ingredients like courgette (zucchini) cook quickly, so they can be added at the end, like the pak choi.

 Other things that work well include baby sweetcorn, bean sprouts, mangetout, water chestnuts and mushrooms.